lokendra4534/Calculator-App/README.md

-# Calculator App (Java)
+# Java Console-Based Calculator Application

-This is a simple calculator application developed in Java using Eclipse IDE.
+This is a simple console-based calculator application developed in Java using Eclipse IDE.
+It performs basic arithmetic operations using standard input/output via the terminal.

-## Features
+## 🔧 Features

+- Addition
+- Subtraction
+- Multiplication
-- Addition, Subtraction, Multiplication, Division
+- Division
-- Clear and Exit buttons
-- GUI using Swing (if applicable)
+- Menu-driven options using `Scanner`
+- Loop-based interaction for multiple operations

+## 🛠️ Technologies Used

+- Java (Core)
+- Eclipse IDE
+- Scanner class (for user input)

-## How to Run
+## 🚀 How to Run

-1. Open Eclipse
+1. Download or clone the repository
-2. Import the project
+2. Open the project in Eclipse IDE
 3. Run the `Calculator.java` file
+4. Use number-based input to select and perform operations in the terminal

-## Author
+## 📌 Example Output
-Lokendra Lodhi